andriantomanga/Bwi4J/README.md

 ## The exception that proves the rule

-If you want a particular element (a class, method, or field) to be ignored by the Bwi4J scanner, simply annotate it with the `@BwiIgnore` annotation.
+If you want a particular element (a class, a method or a field) to be ignored by the Bwi4J scanner, simply annotate it with the `@BwiIgnore` annotation.

 ```java
     @BwiIgnore